vijayvarma392/surfinBH/README_developers.md

 ## PyPI release
 Note: This is currently under Vijay's account, so only he can do this.
-Make sure the fit data for all fits is in surfinBH/data before doing this.
 ```shell
 python setup.py sdist bdist_wheel
 twine upload dist/*